 For those of you who can’t be with us – wish us the best and, why not plan to support us next year for the Bloomsday Centenary.

 ST PATRICK’S DAY AT THE PRINCESS GRACE IRISH LIBRARY

-MIAS has been invited by the Princess Grace Irish Library to provide a short performance on St Patrick’s Day, 17 March, together with a musical interlude by the Academie de Musique, which will be filmed.
+MIAS was invited by the Princess Grace Irish Library to provide a short performance on St Patrick’s Day this year, together with a musical interlude by the Academie de Musique, which was filmed.

-We will be the only theatre in Monaco, at the moment, to be performing, with the approval from the Palace.
+We were very honoured to give a command performance for H.S.H Prince Albert of Monaco.
+We are the only theatre in Monaco, at the moment, to be performing, with the approval from the Palace.